mcallec1/telegram-bot-crewai/README.md

 ### 🔍 Router Agent

-Analyzes user queries to determine which specialized agent should handle the task.
+Analyses user queries to determine which specialised agent should handle the task.

 ### 🤖 Specialized Agents

 - **General Agent**: Handles general-purpose queries and information retrieval
 - **Appointment Agent**: Manages all appointment-related operations

-The system uses CrewAI's agent framework for task delegation and execution, with YAML-based configuration for easy customization.
+The system uses CrewAI's agent framework for task delegation and execution, with YAML-based configuration for easy customisation.

 ## ⚙️ Setup Instructions